LCBH/UKano/examples/README.md

 # Our Case Studies
 We have tested UKano on several real-world case studies.
-This folder contains all ProVerif models for which unlinkability and anonymity can be automaticaly established using UKano.
+This folder contains all ProVerif models for which unlinkability and anonymity can be automatically established using UKano.
 They all have a dedicatd folder in [`./examples/`](.).

 We list them all in the [next section](#list-of-case-studies) and provide benchmarks in section [Benchmarks](#benchmarks).

-Finally, note that for some protocols, you need to use specific idealisations heuristics as explained in the [dedicated section of the wiki](https://github.com/LCBH/UKano/wiki#idealisations-heuristics).
+Finally, note that for some protocols, you need to use specific idealisation heuristics as explained in the [dedicated section of the wiki](https://github.com/LCBH/UKano/wiki#idealisations-heuristics).
-We also list in section [Benchmarks](#benchmarks) the different results (conclusion and time needed to conclude) one obtain depending on the chosen heuristic.
+We also list in section [Benchmarks](#benchmarks) the different results (conclusion and time needed to conclude) one obtains depending on the chosen heuristic.

 Remark that, in some files, we may use multiple conditionals in a row to ease the readability.
 Note that UKano considers them as a single compacted conditional.
 We also show how